IGJoshua/coffi/README.md

 the same.
 Ideally you should test your callbacks before actually passing them to native code.

+Another important thing to keep in mind is the expected lifetime of the function that you pass to native code.
+For example it is perfectly fine to pass an anonymous function to a native function if the callback will never be called again once the native function returns.
+If however it saves the callback for later use the JVM may collect it prematurely, causing a crash when the callback is later called by native code.

 ### Variadic Functions
 Some native functions can take any number of arguments, and in these cases coffi provides `vacfn-factory` (for "varargs C function factory").